528664-007/Edge-AI-Geospatial-Infrastructure-Asset-Reporter/README.md

 **Data flow, end to end:**
-1. Images land in `data/feed_images/` (a stand-in for a live drone/CCTV feed).
+1. Images land in data/feed_images/ (a stand-in for a live drone/CCTV feed).
-2. `inference.py` runs YOLOv8 over each frame, remaps raw classes onto the anomaly vocabulary, applies per-class confidence thresholds, and attaches a simulated GPS coordinate.
+2. inference.py runs YOLOv8 over each frame, remaps raw classes onto the anomaly vocabulary, applies per-class confidence thresholds, and attaches a simulated GPS coordinate.
-3. Every detection that clears its threshold is bulk-inserted into `database.py`'s `DetectionLog` table.
+3. Every detection that clears its threshold is bulk-inserted into database.pys DetectionLog table.
-4. `app.py` queries that table on a configurable cache-refresh cadence to drive the live table, KPIs, chart, and both maps.
+4. app.py queries that table on a configurable cache-refresh cadence to drive the live table, KPIs, chart, and both maps.
-5. `reporter.py` queries the same table to assemble a PDF summary and, if SMTP is configured, emails it automatically.
+5. reporter.py queries the same table to assemble a PDF summary and, if SMTP is configured, emails it automatically.

 ---